All Work & Social becomes Fingopay Manchester launch partner

 All Work & Social, the operating company behind XYZ Work and the recently launched XYZ Social in Spinningfields has partnered with biometric payments provider, Fingopay.

-From Autumn, members and visitors to All Work and Social’s XYZ building will be the first in the UK to pay for food and beverage with just a scan of their finger, using VeinID technology.
+Members and visitors to All Work and Social’s XYZ building will be the first in the UK to pay for food and beverage with just a scan of their finger, using VeinID technology.
 The integration will make transactions easier, simpler and safer by removing the need for carrying cash, cards, ID or smartphones.

 Simon Binns, CMO, Fingopay comments, “All Work & Social have seen the far-reaching potential of biometric-based identity for access and payment, and we are delighted to have confirmed a launch partner who has been so instrumental in the regeneration of Manchester.”

 “Fingopay will be open for everyone to use at the new XYZ Social, Those who sign up will be able to pay and ID themselves with a simple scan of their finger.”

 Anthony Powell, Managing Director at All Work & Social, said, “We are thrilled to partner with Fingopay on this project, which can only further support Manchester’s growth as a digital city, and international hub for the tech, digital and creative industries.”